tobiaszimmermann1/pingvin-sync-for-bexio/README.md

 == Privacy Policy ==
 Pingvin Bexio Sync - Produkte uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
-We collect the data to ensure a great user experience for all our users.
+We collect the data to ensure a better user experience for all our users.

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**